mrpotatoes/computer-science-in-javascript/README.md

 * [If you want to write the code yourself (in JS)](https://github.com/mrpotatoes/computer-science-in-javascript/tree/master/scripts#if-you-want-to-write-the-code-yourself-in-js)
 * [If you want to write the code yourself (!in JS)](https://github.com/mrpotatoes/computer-science-in-javascript/tree/master/scripts#if-you-want-to-write-the-code-yourself-in-js-1)

+## Credits
+Not all of this code is my own.
+In those cases I will note it within the code and any `README` files referencing said code.
+Like I said this is just a repo for me to learn, re-learn, or to setup as a reference for myself.

 # Table of Contents (`./`)
 - Documentation
 - Scripts